tzs07-git/assingment-five/readme.md

 1. Difference between getElementById, getElementsByClassName, querySelector, querySelectorAll?

-  1. getElementById("idName") → Selects only one element with the specific id.
+  1.getElementById("idName") → Selects only one element with the specific id.

-  2. getElementsByClassName("className") → Selects all elements that have the same class (returns a collection).
+  2.getElementsByClassName("className") → Selects all elements that have the same class (returns a collection).

-  3. querySelector("cssSelector") → Selects the first element that matches any CSS selector.
+  3.querySelector("cssSelector") → Selects the first element that matches any CSS selector.

-  4. querySelectorAll("cssSelector") → Selects all elements that match the CSS selector (returns a list).
+  4.querySelectorAll("cssSelector") → Selects all elements that match the CSS selector (returns a list).